tu-rbo/differentiable-particle-filters/README.md

 Usage
 -----

-If all dependencies are met and, you can execute a simple experiment by running the following command in the main folder:
+If all dependencies are met and setup is done, you can execute a simple experiment by running the following command in the main folder to train and test a differentiable particle filter for global localization in maze 1.

     python3 -m experiments.simple

-which will train and test a differentiable particle filter for global localization in maze 1.